BarbarianMatt/EE595FinalProject/README.md

 install python extension
 install jupyter extension

-# if you get errors like, this is because
+(if you get errors like this)
-r: no matching function for call to ‘NanoSeconds(ns3::Time)’ (this may fix the protobuf bug) conda uninstall libprotobuf pip uninstall protobuf
+r: no matching function for call to ‘NanoSeconds(ns3::Time)’ ... protobuf

+(this may fix that bug)
+conda uninstall libprotobuf
+pip uninstall protobuf